-There are connection indicator LED's for both the LAN ports and the COM ports.
+There are connection indicator LED's for LAN ports.

 Connect an Ethernet cable between laptop (PC) and the VPVision-M LAN 1.
-The Laptop should have a static IP address within the same range as the VPVision-M. If you don't know how to set a statis IP adress on your laptop, please contact your IT department.
+The Laptop should have a static IP address within the same range as the VPVision-M. If you don't know how to set a statis IP address on your laptop, please contact your IT department.
 Make sure the IP address is not the same as the VPVision-M.

-Open your webbrowser, type in the IP address of the VPVision-M and you should see the startup screen.
+Open your web browser, type in the IP address of the VPVision-M and you should see the startup screen.
 Now you can configure the system (see Configuration backend).

-Pinout COM port: Brown: gnd White: Modbus A Green: Modbus B
+Pinout COM port: Brown: gnd White: Modbus A/-Green: Modbus B/+